 For the dad who can’t get enough WWII history

-For the dad who loves a New York Times Book Review subscription for decades
+For the dad who has had a New York Times Book Review subscription for decades

-For the dad who likes a book you can write in
+For the dad who likes books about books